rancher/docs/content/rancher/v2.x/en/tools/_index.md

 weight: 5000
 ---

-At the cluster level, Rancher can integrate with a variety of external tools that help your clusters run more efficiently.
-Rancher tools are divided into four categories:
+Rancher contains a variety of tools that aren't included in Kubernetes to assist in your DevOps operations.
+Rancher can integrate with external service to help your clusters run more efficiently.
+Tools are divided into four categories:

 <!-- TOC -->